Check out the rates page for our current new student promotions!

 On your first visit to the studio, plan to arrive about 10 minutes early so you can fill out our new student waiver.
 We are spread over two floors with four studios and each floor has a front desk with a staff member ready to help you out.
 The schedule of classes with floor locations is posted outside the first floor door for reference.
 Once you become a member, you may pre-register for classes online, but this is not mandatory.
 We have a very large space with multiple classes.
 As long as you show up 10 minutes prior you should be all set.

-There are full bathrooms and showers on each floor, changing rooms, lockers (bring your own lock), and cubbies for all your belongings.
+There are full bathrooms on each floor, changing rooms, lockers (bring your own lock), and cubbies for all your belongings.
 We have all the yoga props you'll need (straps, blocks, bolsters, blankets) for your practice.
 We have mats and clean towels to rent.
 In addition, we have water filters to refill your own bottles or we have drinks for purchase.

 We recommend wearing something loose and comfortable to class.
 However, be aware that you may be turning upside down at least a few times in class and that running shorts and gym shorts alone (especially for men) do not usually work well.
 Sweat pants and yoga clothing from a variety of local retailers all work very well.